HPCE/hpce-2014-cw1/README.md

 at a fine-grain instruction level, while parallelism exploits it at a coarse-grain thread or process level.
-As vectorisation has lower startup overhead, we generally want to make sure that parallelism is wrapper _around_ vectorisation.
+As vectorisation has lower startup overhead, we generally want to make sure that parallelism is wrapped _around_ vectorisation.

 ### 5.1 - Simple parallelism and vectorisation